Delhi govt to ask aggregators to completely switch to electric vehicles | Science-Environment

 There are around 1,000 authorised pollution checking centres set up at petrol pumps and workshops in the city.

-However, no NOC will be issued for diesel vehicles which have completed 15 years or more on the date of applying for it, according to an order issued earlier this month.
+However, no NOC will be issued for diesel vehicles that have completed 15 years or more on the date of applying for it, according to an order issued earlier this month.

 According to a study conducted by the Automotive Research Association of India and The Energy and Resources Institute in 2018, vehicles contribute to about 40 percent of PM 2.5 emissions in Delhi.